vighneshiyer/vighneshiyer.com/content/personal/blog/2025_03-deprecating_mechanical_doctors.md

 - HealthBench – An evaluation for AI systems and human health (openai.com) (https://news.ycombinator.com/item?id=43965608)
   - This is very very good work.

+- https://news.ycombinator.com/item?id=44130226 (Superhuman performance of an LLM on the reasoning tasks of a physician (arxiv.org))
+  - The only thing standing in the way of general-purpose doctor deprecation are their own cartels (with respect to medical licensing, medical prescriptions and pharmacies, insurance, diagnostic tests and imaging, among others).
+The things left are physical inspection and most importantly procedures - those aren't so amenable to automation as they aren't really about information and reasoning, but rather physical interaction.
+Dumping capital into the development of medical devices, surgical automation and robotics will be necessary for continued improvement in medicine.
+Rare disease research, drug development, and genetic manipulation (including gene and stem cell therapy) are still promising areas.
+Capital should not be spent in mechanical doctor-ing, which is where the vast majority of medical spending ends up today.